 c) Lot Frontage - No lot having frontage on a public or private road shall have less than seventy-five (75) feet of continuous uninterrupted length of said frontage or the lot must have access to a public or private road with approval by the DRB pursuant to Sections 4.2 and 4.3.

-d) Lot Coverage - The total ground area covered by all structures, parking areas, walkways, driveway and areas covered by impervious materials shall not exceed eighty percent (80%) of the total ground area of the lot.
+d) Lot Coverage - The total ground area covered by all structures, parking areas, walkways, driveway and areas covered by impervious materials shall not exceed 90% of the developable ground area of the lot.

 3.9.5 Dimensional Limitations for Structures on Lots in the JC District